Staple, Kent: Staple Country Fayre

-The 2021 Staple Country & Craft Fayre will be the thirtieth - so there are plans to make it 'special'.
+The 2021 Staple Country & Craft Fayre will be the thirtieth.

 Village Hall

 'Staple Village Hall & Recreation Ground' was registered as a charity on 6 June 1979 with the charity number 277915.
 The hall is owned by Staple Parish Council and is managed on behalf of the parishioners by a committee of elected members and appointed representatives of village organisations.
 The funding for the hall was made available through a grant of £123,500 from ACRE (Action for Communities in Rural England).
 ACRE was awarded £10.5 million by The Millennium Commission to deliver funding for 160 village halls in England.
 The Millennium Commission was a legacy body of 'The Big Lottery Fund'.

-The Black Pig

-The Black Pig pub is housed in a medieval building from the 13th or 14th century.
-In 1800, the building contained a pub and brewery owned by Robert Tritton.
-The brewery closed in 1912.